Single Vector

 3 apple 0 FALSE online

-The squared-bracket, [] is used to select elements in a list but to print the items in the object you use [[]].
+The square bracket, [] is used to select elements in a list but to print the items in the object you use [[]].
 Like data.frame you can also use the dollar sign, $,

 1] my_list[